MicrosoftDocs/power-automate-docs/articles/export-import-flow-non-solution.md

 1. Select **Save**.
 1. Under **Related Resources**, do the following steps:
     1. In the **IMPORT SETUP** column, select the contents of the field for each row.
-    1. In the **Import setup** dialog, select the item if it's required to setup the flow.
+    1. In the **Import setup** dialog, select the item if it's required to setup the flow to place a checkmark at the end of the row.

     :::image type="content" source="media/export-import-flow-non-solution/import-setup.svg" alt-text="<alt text>":::

     c.
 Select **Save**.

 1. The **Import** button becomes active once you've successfully configured all the required settings.
 Select **Import**.

-1. Once your flow is imported, turn it on and run the flow.

 ### See also